Seoul, South Korea (Outgoing Program)

 University and Location

 Sogang’s classes are offered in English.
 Loyola students will be able to take courses in their major as well as common curriculum classes.
 Loyola students are fully integrated into the regular programs with Korean students.

 Click here to see a list of Undergraduate Programs with courses in English.
 To view the specific courses in a major, click on 'Courses Offered' from the menu on the upper left, select 'Undergraduate School' in the Position drop down menu, and then the specific major in the next drop down menu.
 Make sure to check the case for "Courses for Exchange Students".
-The following programs have courses in English:
+Courses are offered in English in the School of Humanities and International Cultures, School of Social Sciences, School of Integrated Knowledge, School of Natural Sciences, School of Economics, Undergraduate Sogang Business School, and School of Communication.